michaelcale/books/books/go/0260-time-date/000-index.md

 ## Convert time to Unix representation of time

-For interopability with existing code you often need to use Unix time, which is defined as number of seconds since January 1, 1970 UTC.
+For interoperability with existing code you often need to use Unix time, which is defined as number of seconds since January 1, 1970 UTC.

 `unixTime := t.Unix()`